aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

   \frac{dN(t)}{dt}=-\alpha N(t).
 \end{align}

 where $\alpha>0$ is a constant depending on the type of nuclei present in the material.
-Of course, we don't really a computer to solve this equation as its solution is readilly obtained and reads:
+Of course, we don't really need a computer to solve this equation as its solution is readilly obtained and reads:

 \begin{align}
   N(t)=N(t_0)e^{-\alpha t} \label{eq:expDecay}
 \end{align}
-Our objective is obtain this time evolution using a numerical scheme.
+However, our objective here is to obtain the above time evolution using a numerical scheme.

 ## Forward Euler method